-Home Care is an option for cancer patients to recuperate or spend their last few days in the comfort of their home.
-At Jaga-Me, we aim to optimize our patient’s quality of life and empower caregivers in providing care for their loved ones.
+Home Care is a preferred hospice option for cancer patients to recuperate or spend their last few days in the comfort of their home.
+Be it breast cancer, lung cancer, colon cancer or prostrate cancer care at home, we have you covered!
+At Jaga-Me, we aim to optimize our patient’s quality of life and empower caregivers in providing compassionate care for their loved ones in Singapore.
 Find out how you can care better for your loved one with cancer in the comforts of your home.

 Cancer pain can be managed through pain medication as prescribed by your doctor.
 Seek help from your loved one’s nurse/doctor immediately if pain worsens or persists.